What's new 2021?

 2021 is going to be extra special.
 We have a brand new location, on beautiful lakeside parkland at nearby Kirklington village.
 Whilst the Racecourse has been a great venue for the last 5 years, and our original site became too small, we are really excited about the new setting for the festival - a glorious background with lakes, trees and green green grass!

 There's loads more room for camping, by your car or in your caravan or motorhome.
 The fields are flat permanent pasture, surrounded by woods, and the lakes.

 Dogs: we have always welcomed well-behaved dogs to our campsites, but this year they'll also be allowed into the arena (though not into any enclosed venues) so please feel free to bring your dogs (at no extra cost).
 There are great walks from the festival around nearby woods and fields (a regular walking spot for at least one of us) - the Robin Hood Way goes just by.

 It's also only half a mile from a National Cycle Network track - NCN 645 - which passes the old Kirklington Station.

 We are really excited by our new venue, and we're sure you'll love it too.

 We're moving to the first weekend in September, from our normal June weekend, with high hopes that we'll be well on the way to putting the pandemic behind us by then.

-The incredible vaccine roll-out, reducing cases and the Government's roadmap out of this is now giving us confidence that a festival of our size will be able to go ahead safely, even while larger festivals are sadly having to cancel.
-Given our size, we will be able to go ahead even if stage 3 of the roadmap is still in place (this comes in from 17th May) - though the Government's aim is that we should be in stage 4 as early as the end of June.
+The incredible vaccine roll-out and the Government's roadmap is giving us confidence that a festival of our size will be able to go ahead safely, even while larger festivals are sadly having to cancel.
+Given our size, we'll be able to go ahead even if the current stage of the roadmap is still in place - though the Government's aim is that we should be in stage 4 as early as the end of June.

 This year we'll be introducing a camp fire, in association with "Forest, School for All".
 All sorts of round-the-fire activities for all ages.